 2. Executive Summary:

-Executive summary is the overview of a PR plan.
+The executive summary is an overview of a PR plan.
 It is an outline of pr objectives, describes the challenges that a business is facing which is expected to be conquered through the PR plan.
-Time frame of the plan is the vital component of executive summary.
+The time frame of the plan is a vital component of the executive summary.
 It is the period in which you expect the plan to reap the benefits.

 3. Research Summary:

 PR plans must be based on solid, extensive and in-depth research.
 Such research can include interviews with the employees, current customers, former customers, target groups and community leaders.